Artificial Neural Networks for Predicting Mechanical Properties of Crystalline Polyamide12 via Molecular Dynamics Simulations: Introduction

 \section{Introduction}

 Material modeling of 3D printed material products has been a great challenge for additive manufacturing and other advanced manufacturing technologies.
 In additive manufacturing, the product is built on a material point upon a material point; thus, the resultant properties are highly dependent on the printing process both spatially and temporally at the localized regions.
-A microstructurally informed and robust mechanical model is highly anticipated, as it would help to overcome the challenges with manufacturing process, product design and material selection.
+A microstructurally informed and robust mechanical model is highly anticipated, as it would help to overcome the challenges with manufacturing process, product design, and material selection.

 One of the promising approaches is the multiscale modeling of 3D printed materials \cite{Lopez2019,Sharafi2022,Jamshidian2020}, which has the ability to extract bottom-up material information to assess the macroscale properties of a product that is additively manufactured.
 However, the cost of multiscale modeling may vary, especially when it is involved with molecular-scale simulations.
-Traditionally, in multiscale modeling of crystalline materials, this is overcome by using a technique called the Cauchy-Born rule \cite{Urata2017,bishara2023machine}, which is an approximation of molecular dynamics by using simplified molecular statics.
+Traditionally, in multiscale modeling of crystalline materials, this is overcome by using a technique called the Cauchy-Born rule \cite{Urata2017,bishara2023machine}, which is an approximation of molecular dynamics by using simplified molecular statics {or by using phase field crystal method for polycrystalline metals \cite{zhao2022dislocation}}.
 However, for semicrystalline or amorphous materials, due to the lack of a definite crystal structure, full-scale molecular dynamics must be utilized, which will significantly increase the cost of the multiscale simulation.
-This is because the macroscale finite element method would require a molecular level stress-strain relation at each quadrature point for an arbitrarily given strain, and it is almost impossible to conduct concurrent molecular dynamics simulations unless one has abundant computational resources.
+This is because the macroscale finite element method would require a molecular-level stress-strain relation at each quadrature point for an arbitrarily given strain, and it is almost impossible to conduct concurrent molecular dynamics simulations unless one has abundant computational resources.

 The task at hand is to simulate the molecular-level stress-strain relation under arbitrary strain and temperature with good accuracy, efficiency, and low cost.
-To solve this problem, in the present work, we adopted a machine learning approach by developing an artificial neural network (ANN) that is trained on a molecular dynamics (MD) dataset, which can predict the molecular-level mechanical material properties of polymeric materials.
+To solve this problem, in the present work, we adopted a machine learning approach by developing an artificial neural network (ANN) that is trained on a molecular dynamics (MD) data set, which can predict the molecular-level mechanical material properties of polymeric materials.